santanupattanayak/santanupattanayak.github.io/_posts/2025-07-02-A-Mathematical-Analysis-of-Bias-Variance-tradeoff-of-an-ML-model.md

 $$ L = \mathop {\mathbb E}_ {D \sim P(D)}  [(\bar{y}   - {\mathbb E} [\hat{y{_D}}])^{2} + (\hat{y{_D}} - {\mathbb E}[\hat{y{_D}}] )^{2}]  + \sigma^{2} $$

 The first term and second term are nothing but the square of the **bias** and the **variance** of the model respectively as we have defined earlier.
 The final term is the **irreducible noise variance**.
 So we can see that the test loss can be decomposed into the bias and variance of the model along with the irreducible noise component.

+## Bias Variance Tradeoff

+A model can suffer from **high bias** when its architecture is overly simplistic—for example, choosing a shallow network instead of a deeper one.
+Increasing the model’s complexity generally helps reduce this bias by allowing it to capture more of the underlying patterns in the data.
+However, pushing complexity too far, especially when the available dataset is small, often leads to overfitting.
+In that case, the model starts fitting not just the underlying signal but also the noise present in the training data.
+When overfitting occurs, the training loss may look excellent, but the model fails to generalize to unseen data, even if that data carries a similar underlying signal.
+Here, by signal we mean the predictable component of the target, as opposed to the random fluctuations or noise.

+Examples
+- In Convolutional Neural Networks (CNNs) for image classification, a very shallow CNN might miss important hierarchical features like edges, textures, and object parts, leading to high bias.
+On the other hand, an overly deep CNN trained on a small dataset (say, a few thousand images) may memorize specific patterns in the training set, leading to overfitting.

+- In Large Language Models (LLMs), a small transformer with just a few layers can struggle to capture long-range dependencies in text, exhibiting high bias.
+But scaling to a very large transformer without sufficient pretraining data can cause the model to latch onto spurious correlations or memorize training text, hurting generalization.